bata24/gef/README.md

         - ![](images/uclibc-ng-visual-heap.png)
 - `partition-alloc-dump`: dumps partition-alloc free-list for chromium.
     - ![](images/partition-alloc-dump.png)
-    - This command is reserved for the implementation of latest version of chromium.
+    - This command is reserved for the implementation of the latest version of Chromium.
         - Currently tested: v137.x / [1447487](https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html?prefix=Linux_x64/1447487/) / 44f30b00006a373aab5998b26730f9c35b3846e0
     - Supported on x64 and ARM64 (maybe it works on x86/ARM too, but not tested).
-    - It will try heuristic search if binary has no symbol.
+    - It will try heuristic search if the binary has no symbol.
     - How to test:
         - See [dev/partition-alloc-dump/downloader.py](dev/partition-alloc-dump/downloader.py).
 - `tcmalloc-dump`: dumps tcmalloc (`gperftools-2.9.1` or named `libgoogle-perftools{4,-dev}`) free-list (only x64).